rorticus/slack-basic/docs/index.md

 # SlackBasic

-SlackBasic is a simple Basic 2.0 (with a few enhancements) interpretter built to run right inside slack.
+SlackBasic is a simple Commodore Basic 2.0 (with a few enhancements) interpretter built to run right inside slack.

 ## Running Commands

-To get starated, click on the app's homepage in your Slack menu and choose the Messages tab.
+To get started, click on the app's homepage in your Slack menu and choose the Messages tab.
 Anything you type here will be sent directly to the SlackBasic interpretter.

 ```basic
 PRINT "Hello, World."